-Wyatt, Tarrant & Combs, LLP traces its roots back more than 200 years to 1812, when William Christian Bullitt opened his law practice.
+Wyatt, Tarrant & Combs, LLP traces its roots back more than 200 years to 1812, when Alexander Scott Bullitt opened his law practice.
 Wyatt has changed significantly since those frontier days and is now a full-service regional law firm with offices in Louisville and Lexington, Kentucky; New Albany, Indiana; and Memphis and Nashville, Tennessee.
 Some of its accomplishments, include:

 - Taking the lead on “bet-the-company” litigation for a Fortune 500 company.